top of page

 NOURISH Myanmar (Nourishment Over Uncertainty: Resilient and Innovative Food Systems for Hope) is a multi-stakeholder initiative led by Myanmar Innovative Life Sciences (MILS), SUN Business Network (SBN) Myanmar convened by the World Food Programme (WFP), together with its strategic partners.

-It focuses on strengthening local market systems, expanding access to trusted agricultural innovations, promoting climate-smart agricultural practices, and improving community access to safe, nutritious food across Myanmar’s shifting agri-food landscape.
+The initiative focuses on strengthening local market systems by improving smallholder access to agricultural innovations through trust-based approaches, promoting climate-smart agricultural practices, and improving community access to safe, nutritious food across Myanmar’s shifting agri-food landscape.

-NOURISH Myanmar is built on a “Trust as Infrastructure” approach, recognizing that in fragile food systems, resilience depends not only on physical inputs and markets, but also on trusted relationships, information flows, coordination mechanisms, and equitable access to agricultural innovation across the agri-food system.
+At its core, NOURISH applies a “Trust as Infrastructure” approach — recognizing that resilient food systems depend not only on physical inputs and markets, but also on trusted relationships, information flows, coordination mechanisms, and inclusive access to agricultural innovation across the agri-food system.

 Why NOURISH matters

-NOURISH responds to these challenges through a localization-first, market-systems approach that not only enhanced the capabilities but also strengthens trusted relationships, coordination pathways, and information flows between farmers, buyers, processors, and humanitarian actors — enabling local food systems to function more efficiently, inclusively, and resiliently.
+NOURISH responds to these challenges through a localization-first market-systems approach that not only enhances the local capabilities but also reinforces trusted relationships, coordination pathways, and information flows between smallholder farmers, buyers, processors, and humanitarian actors — enabling local food systems to function more efficiently, inclusively, and resiliently.

 Photo: NOURISH Myanmar Project Launching at Food Systems Forum 2025